Installing the circom ecosystem

 --wat Compiles the circuit to wat

---O1 Only applies var to var and var to constant simplification
+--O1 Only applies signal to signal and signal to constant simplification

 -V, --version Prints version information